To join any of the online groups

 - Syphilis (Blood)

-- Herpes (Active sore)
+- Herpes (Active sore or blood)

 - Partners hack is to test in alternate months for better coverage.